Implicit and Explicit Procedural

 scale/frequency and unlimited resolution.

-Another example of a procedural pattern that can be Explicit is Texture
+Another example of a procedural pattern that is Explicit is Texture

 Bombing, which involves dropping image particles on a surface with